willtryagain/traffic-imputation/README.md

 - Parameter selection based on computational constraints and performance

 ## Data and Visuals
+Traffic evolution gif will take some time to load.

 - PEMS-BAY ![p](map.png)
 - Traffic Evolution ![t](traffic.gif)